 These are the most common type of accident in the workplace with tens of thousands injured through slips, trips and falls every year.
 Offices are particularly prone to trip hazards because of the plethora of wires and equipment cluttering the environment.

 While trips and falls are proliferate in the workplace, they can usually be avoided easily by minimizing clutter and keeping the floor space clear.
 Slip resistant flooring is also a tremendous boon, though your greatest ally in preventing trips and falls is common sense.
 Don’t allow employees to stand on desks or chairs and ensure that wet floors are clearly signed.
+An experienced slip and fall attorney from Los Angeles can help you get your due compensation if you were involved in this type of accident.

 The economics of ergonomics